devonzara/bouncer/readme.md

 Bouncer::cache();
 ```

-> **Warning:** if you enable cross-request caching, you are responsible to refresh the cache whenever you make changes to user's abilities/roles.
+> **Warning:** if you enable cross-request caching, you are responsible to refresh the cache whenever you make changes to user's permissions/roles.
 For how to refresh the cache, read [refreshing the cache](#refreshing-the-cache).

 ## Usage

-Adding roles and abilities to users is made extremely easy.
-You do not have to create a role or an ability in advance.
-Simply pass the name of the role/ability, and Bouncer will create it if it doesn't exist.
+Adding roles and permissions to users is made extremely easy.
+You do not have to create a role or an permission in advance.
+Simply pass the name of the role/permission, and Bouncer will create it if it doesn't exist.

 > **Note:** the examples below all use the `Bouncer` facade.
 If you don't like facades, you can instead inject an instance of `Silber\Bouncer\Bouncer` into your class.

-### Creating roles and abilities
+### Creating roles and permissions

-Let's create a role called `admin` and give it the ability to `ban-users` from our site:
+Let's create a role called `admin` and give it the permission to `ban-users` from our site:

 ```php
 Bouncer::allow('admin')->to('ban-users');
 ```

 That's it.
-Behind the scenes, Bouncer will create both a `Role` model and an `Ability` model for you.
+Behind the scenes, Bouncer will create both a `Role` model and an `Permission` model for you.

 ### Assigning roles to a user